Lincoln Middle School (Portland, Maine): Geodesic dome

 In 2007, eighth graders at Lincoln Middle School built a geodesic dome where the modulars had previously been located.
-This dome is used as a "self sustaining living classroom", meaning that it provides itself with all of its energy needs.
-It includes solar panels, raised outdoor planting beds and a second floor greenhouse.
+This dome was used as a "self-sustaining living classroom", meaning that it provided itself with all of its energy needs.
+It included solar panels, raised outdoor planting beds and a second floor greenhouse.
+The dome was taken down in 2025 after being damaged during a storm.

 Demographics

 As of 2011, Lincoln's racial demographics closely mirrored nearby Deering High School; 65.5 percent white, 16.5 percent black, 13 percent Asian and 5 percent Hispanic students.